Supervision for Spiritual Directors

 Do I need to give you supervision forms before we meet?

 No, not unless you're in a training program that requires you to share one or more forms with me.
 I can work with or without using forms.
-However, if you want to write something and share it with me before we meet, you're welcome to do that since it may help us get to the nub of things faster.
+However, if you want to write something and share it with me before we meet, you're welcome to do that since it may help us get to the heart of things faster.
 It's your choice and I'll adapt.

 Can I try it and quit if it's not for me?